Motion Detection OpenCV Python

 The next step is to apply a background subtraction algorithm to detect the regions where motion is occurring.

-The basic idea behind background subtraction is to subtract the current frame from the previous frames to obtain a difference image, which highlights the regions where motion has occurred.
+The basic idea behind background subtraction is to subtract the current frame from the previous frames to obtain a difference between images, which highlights the regions where motion has occurred.

 There are several background subtraction algorithms available in OpenCV, including MOG2 and KNN.
 In this tutorial, we’ll use the MOG2 algorithm.